Mr-strangerX11/Your-Queen/frontend/README.md

    REACT_APP_API_URL=http://localhost:5000/api
    ```

+3. Make sure the backend server is running on `http://localhost:5000`
+   - The backend uses MongoDB for the database
+   - See [Backend README](../backend/README.md) for backend setup instructions

-3. Start the development server:
+4. Start the development server:
    ```bash
    npm start
    ```